lgnbhl/BFS/README.md

     ## 10 Retail Trad~ 1.1.2000-31.1.2021  01.03.2021 Federa~ https://www.~ https://ww~
     ## # ... with 151 more rows

-You can also get the catalog data by language.
-The new function `bfs_get_catalog()` get the metadata based on the new RSS feed provided by the Swiss Federal Statistical Office.
-Note that the number of datasets available may differ from the output of the `bfs_get_metadata()`.
+You can also get the catalog data by language based on the new RSS feed provided by the Swiss Federal Statistical Office.
+Note that the number of datasets available with `bfs_get_catalog()` may differ from the output of the `bfs_get_metadata()`.

 ``` r
 catalog_en <- bfs_get_catalog(language = "en")